MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyLocalEndpoint/methods/partylocalendpoint_flushmessages.md

 ## Remarks

 When [PartySendMessageOptions::CoalesceOpportunistically](../../../enums/partysendmessageoptions.md) or [PartySendMessageOptions::AlwaysCoalesceUntilFlushed](../../../enums/partysendmessageoptions.md) is specified in a call to [SendMessage()](partylocalendpoint_sendmessage.md), the message may not be transmitted immediately and instead be combined with other messages.
 This coalescing can improve bandwidth efficiency at the potential expense of perceived latency.
-This function allows the title to manually force such coalesced messages to begin transmitting as soon as possible. <br /><br /> Currently this function ignores the `targetEndpoints` parameter and forces all queued messages from this local endpoint to be transmitted as soon as possible.
+This method allows the title to manually force such coalesced messages to begin transmitting as soon as possible. <br /><br /> Currently this method ignores the `targetEndpoints` parameter and forces all queued messages from this local endpoint to be transmitted as soon as possible.

 ## Requirements